weird-sisters/conan-cmake-template/README.md

 [conanGithub]: https://github.com/conan-io/conan
 [cmakeSite]: https://cmake.org/

-This repository presents a development workflow based on Conan and CMake expected to work on any supported platform.
+This repository presents a project structure and development workflow based on Conan and CMake.
+It is expected to work on any supported platform.

 ## Topics